system-er/Easy-Voxels-GDExtension/README.md

 # changes:
 v0.2: changed identify_voxel in voxelengine.cpp and added a test in demo/src/node3d.gd
 v0.3: changed voxels from "normal" array to std::unordered_map, new function fill_voxel_region
-v0.4: added new mode for marchingcubes voxels. set with set_mesh_mode(1). still some bugs with texture...
+v0.4: added new mode for marchingcubes voxels. set with set_mesh_mode(1). still some bugs...